Guides/Counting Absence Days

 • 15 September: return day (presence)

-Result: 76 absence days.
+Result: 75 absence days (15 September minus 1 July minus 1 = 75).
 That is nearly half of your 180-day annual allowance in a single trip.
-If you also took a two-week Christmas holiday (14 days) and a few short work trips, you could easily approach the limit.
+If you also took a two-week Christmas holiday and a few short work trips, you could easily approach the limit.

 Example 5: Multiple short trips in one year